101 – York University

 - If you apply to residence by June 1, 2021, and we admit you with a 90% average or greater, we guarantee you a single room, should you request it.

 Note: Our policy on guaranteed residence and room options may change based on current events.

 Residence is staffed with live-in professional staff (Residence Life Team) that facilitate an inclusive, supportive and fun environment through a variety of activities throughout the academic year.

 Visit York University’s Housing Services website for more information.

-Advanced Placement (AP): If you complete AP examinations with a grade of 4 or 5, you may be considered for transfer credit.
+Advanced Placement (AP): If you complete AP examinations with a grade of 4 or 5, we may consider you for transfer credit.
 If results are not already on your transcript, the College Board should send a copy of the results directly to the Office of Admissions as soon as possible.

-International Baccalaureate (IB): If you complete IB courses at the Higher Level with a grade of 5 or better, you may be considered for transfer credit.
+International Baccalaureate (IB): If you complete IB courses at the Higher Level with a grade of 5 or better, we may consider you for transfer credit.
 If results are not already on your transcript, the International Baccalaureate should send a copy of the final results directly to the Office of Admissions as soon as possible.

-English translations by a certified translator of transcripts, certificates and course descriptions are required if they are not in English or French.
+We require English translations by a certified translator of transcripts, certificates and course descriptions are required if results are not in English or French.

 If you have completed course work under another educational system such as the General Certificate of Education or the Baccalauréat français, you may be eligible for transfer credit.

 Toronto ON M3J 1P3